geoserver/geoserver/doc/en/user/source/styling/sld-extensions/pointsymbols.rst

     </PointSymbolizer>

 As with ``Mark``, a ``Size`` element can be optionally specified.
-When using raster graphic symbols it is better to avoid resizing as that will blur them.
+When using images as graphic symbols it is better to avoid resizing, as that may blur their appearance.
-Use them at their natural size instead.
+Use images at their native resolution by omitting the ``Size`` element.
-In contrast, SVG is a vector description describing both shape and color.
+In contrast, for SVG graphics specifying a ``Size`` is recommended.
+SVG files are a vector-based format describing both shape and color,
-It scales cleanly to any size, so specifying a ``Size`` is recommended.
+so they scale cleanly to any size.

 If the path of the symbol file is relative,
-the file is searched for in ``$GEOSERVER_DATA_DIR/styles``.
+the file is looked for under ``$GEOSERVER_DATA_DIR/styles``.
 For example:

 .. code-block:: xml